tsteindl/EdgarDataMining/README.md

 # FORM4DataRetrieval

 ## How it works
-Details on how to access EDGAR data: https://www.sec.gov/os/accessing-edgar-data

 Parse JSON from FTP server:
 Visit: https://www.sec.gov/Archives/edgar/daily-index/index.json which gives tree structure to navigate the daily index files.